top of page

 Titus: The Apostle Paul names himself as the author of ‘Titus’ and Titus as the recipient (1:1-4).
 Titus was in Crete when Paul wrote to him (1:5).

 Philemon: The Apostle Paul names himself as the author of ‘Philemon’ and Philemon as the recipient.
-Paul also names Timothy as a co-author and Apphia, Archippus as well as the church that meets at their house as co-recipients (1:1-3).
+Paul also names Timothy as a co-author and Apphia, Archippus and the church that meets at their house as co-recipients (1:1-3).

 Hebrews: The authorship of ‘Hebrews’ is anonymous.
 This means that the author does not identify themselves by name within the book.
-However, the author provides news that Timothy has been released from prison and that both may visit the recipients soon (13:23).
-The greetings sent from those in Italy suggest the author's location when writing (13:24).
+However, the author provides news that Timothy has been released from prison and states that both may visit the recipients soon (13:23).
+The letter was likely written and sent from Italy (13:24).

 James: James names himself as the author of ‘James’ (1:1).